polanco-jaime/polanco-jaime.github.io/_pages/about.md

 social: true
 ---

-{: .text-justify}

 # About Me

-I am Jaime Polanco-Jiménez, a PhD student in Economics at [Leuven Economics of Education Research](https://research.kuleuven.be/portal/en/project/3H240489); [Katholieke Universiteit Leuven](https://www.kuleuven.be/english/), Belgium, and the Department of Economics at [Pontificia Universidad Javeriana](https://www.javeriana.edu.co/).
-My research bridges development and Economics of Education to address critical challenges in human capital accumulation.
-I am particularly interested in exploring how technology, gender dynamics, and resource allocation influence educational outcomes.
+I am a PhD Candidate in Economics in a joint program between **KU Leuven** (at the [Leuven Economics of Education Research](https://research.kuleuven.be/portal/en/project/3H240489) center) and **Pontificia Universidad Javeriana**.
+My advisors are Professor [Gloria Bernal](https://cea.javeriana.edu.co/w/facultad-de-cea-profesores-econom%C3%8Da-17?redirect=%2Fprofesores) and Professor [Kristof De Witte](https://www.kuleuven.be/wieiswie/en/person/00049626).

+My research focuses on human capital accumulation at the intersection of **Development Economics** and the **Economics of Education**.
+I use causal inference and data science methods to study how we can improve educational outcomes in developing countries.

+My primary research interests include:
+*   The impact of educational technology and AI on student engagement.
+*   Gender dynamics and peer effects in the classroom.
+*   The effects of infrastructure and natural resource allocation on human capital.

 ## Job Market Paper